iWriteGigs

 Question #4

-A Revenue should be recognized in the balance sheet.
+A Revenue should be recognized in the period goods and services are provided.

 B Revenue is a component of common stock.